anshumalapandit/Chef-AI-Your-Smart-Food-Fitness-Recommender-Project/README.md

 📊 Integrate with fitness bands
 📱 Convert to mobile app using React Native or Flutter
 # *🤝 Contributions*
 Feel free to fork and improve!
-PRs are welcome.
+PRs are welcome☺️.
-🍴 Restaurant names (region-specific)

-Results are displayed in a structured, clean UI.
+Results are displayed in a structured, clean U.